Recovery Info for Exiters

 Drawing on Your Strength and Self-Will:

 The next step is to draw on your original strength and self-will.
 That has been lying within you through all your WCG involvement years.
 You can get it back.
 There was a certain you before you joined Worldwide and that "you" is still in there, it didn't go away, it's not lost.
 Now you just have to tap into that.
 You were a different person, a different personality, even if you don't think you were, you were.
-[Note: If you were born or raised in the WCG or its authoritarian splinter groups, your real personality was stifled, but it is possible to build a healthy self and identity.
+[Note: If you were born or raised in the WCG or its authoritarian splinter groups, your real personality was stifled, but it is possible to heal from that.
 Read: Am I Only a Pseudo Personality?]

 Controlling organizations, cults like Worldwide (or controlling offshoots such as Philadelphia Church of God), leave many damaging effects on our mental state due to the type of coercion and propaganda that the victims are victimized with.
 Some of these problems are as follows and again, don't get overwhelmed and think, "Oh no, I'm a mess."
 I just want you to be aware of some of this type of problem and again, there's many therapeutic books.
 I will be able to help you, as you think what is your need; I'll be able to maybe steer you into a particular direction or guide you with several different publications or organizations that could help you personally with problems.